The Creation of Abuja: Nigeria’s Modern Capital

 Growth and Transformation

-Abuja has rapidly evolved into a vibrant metropolis, attracting businesses, diplomats, and tourists.
+Abuja has rapidly evolved into a vibrant metropolis, attracting businesses, diplomats, and .
 Its skyline, featuring modern skyscrapers and government buildings, reflects the city’s growth and strategic importance.
 Abuja is also a hub for international conferences, diplomatic missions, and cultural events.

 Growth and Transformation